Insurance

 It’s very important for you to give the dealer clear visual cues such as tapping the table or waving your hand rather than saying “hit” or “stand” because the casino’s overhead cameras must be able to see the action.
 This is a security precaution that insures a visual record will be available in the event of a dispute.

-One variation of a hit is called a double down.
+double down.
 It requires an additional bet, usually an amount equal to your original wager.
 You put the extra chips next to your original chips.
 The dealer gives you exactly one more card and that is your hand.
 No additional hits are allowed.
 Doubling is usually restricted to first action on an original hand.

 If your original hand has cards with an equal point value (A,A; 8,8; 9,9; and so on) you can split them for an additional wager equal to the first wager.
 You then have two hands.
 A second card is dealt to each hand, and you play the hands separately (hitting, doubling, splitting, or standing as necessary).
 Some casinos restrict resplitting and doubling on splits.
 Most require that split aces get only one extra card per ace.